-There are a number of different medication options available if you are diagnosed with generalized anxiety disorder.
+There are a number of different medication options available if you are diagnosed with Generalized Anxiety Disorder.
 Used alongside other treatments such as Cognitive Behavioral Therapy, medications can be extremely effective in alleviating and controlling the symptoms of Generalized Anxiety Disorder.

 Your doctor or mental health care professional will be able to discuss all the options with you and help you to decide which may suit you best.
 All medications tend to have side-effects, so it’s important to weigh up the pros and cons of each before making a decision.

-Taking medications for generalized anxiety disorder may be a short-term or long-term treatment option depending on different factors such as your medical history, tolerance to certain drugs and the severity of your symptoms.
+Taking medications for Generalized Anxiety Disorder may be a short-term or long-term treatment option depending on different factors such as your medical history, tolerance to certain drugs and the severity of your symptoms.
 Sometimes there may be a period of trial and error before you find a medication which works for you and with some medications, there can also be a delay before they start to work.

 The most common types of medications used to treat GAD are anti-depressants and anti-anxiety drugs.
 The most effective anti-depressants are known as Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin Norepinephrine Reuptake Inhibitors (SNRIs) Examples of brand names include Lexapro, Cymbalta, Effexor and Paxil although your doctor may prescribe another brand.
 These work by increasing the levels of the neurotransmitters serotonin and norepinephrine in the brain by stopping them being reabsorbed too quickly.
 These chemicals have been identified as being responsible for regulating mood and anxiety levels.

-The main types of anti-medication for postpartum depressions are called Benzodiazepines and these have an immediate sedative effect.
+The main types of anti-anxiety medications are called Benzodiazepines and these have an immediate sedative effect.
 These work to enhance the effect of a neurotransmitter called GABA – Gabba Amino Butyric Acid which has a calming effect on the brain.
 They reduce the physical symptoms of anxiety such as tense muscles and cause a rapid feeling of relaxation.
 They can be extremely helpful for short-term symptoms of severe anxiety but can’t be prescribed on a long-term basis as they can be addictive.
 As such, they aren’t a good choice for someone with alcohol or drug dependency issues.
 Examples of Benzodiazepines include Valium, Ativan, Xanax and Diazepam.

 Side effects from Benzodiazepines can include: